tobiasbriones/blog/cs/fp/ml/design/comparison/ml-dataset-symmetry-_-relating-an-mit-approach-to-my-recent-type-system-work-on-removing-redundancy/index.md

 more than implementation details.
 MathSwe optimizes for the domain and the engineering grade (whenever possible).

+It's smarter to get newer theoretical results like theorems than to get lost in low-level tricks for performance.

+You've seen how removing dimensionally symmetric redundancies in the data space leads to exponential optimization guarantees [1].

+You can apply theorems, like formulas, to any high-level language, and you'll get high performance akin to complicated raw lower-level optimizations lacking credibility.
+The key is **empowering engineering by optimizing its domain** (e.g., theorems and research) as much as possible. *The more optimal domain you have, the more engineering grade you will achieve* (e.g., zero-cost abstractions[^3]).

+[^3]: See how the borrow checker **research** allowed Rust zero-cost
+    abstractions **without requiring bloat, like garbage collectors** —necessary for the engineering grade as it gives runtime predictability guarantees

 By engineering mathematical software, the latest theoretical results will open extraordinary opportunities for MathSwe to undertake.